New Clubfoot Virtual Course Set to Launch in Partnership with PAHO

 MiracleFeet is excited to announce, on the occasion of World Clubfoot Day 2022, the development of a new open access virtual course for primary and frontline healthcare providers on proper diagnosis and treatment of clubfoot.
 The course, developed in partnership with the Pan American Health Organization (PAHO), will be one of PAHO’s self-learning courses and part of their virtual campus for public health.

-Scheduled to go live by August, the course, available in both English and Spanish, represents a tremendous opportunity to raise awareness and promote the integration of early detection and referral for clubfoot—the most common congenital cause of physical disability worldwide.
+Scheduled to go live this fall, the course, available in both English and Spanish, represents a tremendous opportunity to raise awareness and promote the integration of early detection and referral for clubfoot—the most common congenital cause of physical disability worldwide.